50054-cdpa/cohort_probs_haskell/fp_haskell_poly/fp_haskell_poly_problem.md

 # Exercise 2

-Define a polymoprhic quicksort function which makes use of `Ord` type class context.
+Define a polymorphic quicksort function which makes use of `Ord` type class context.

 ```hs